-PLMS (Periodic Leg Movement during Sleep) consists of involuntary movements of the legs, while asleep.
+PLMS (Periodic Leg Movement during Sleep) also called Periodic Limb Movements during Sleep is characterized by involuntary movements of the legs while asleep.
 People who suffer from PLMS can be unaware of their limb movements, as they do not always wake from them.
 PLMS is related to PLMD or Periodic Leg Movement Disorder.
 These movements happen during the night, at regular intervals before one enters REM sleep.
 Sufferers often complain of the inability to fall asleep or to remain asleep in association with PLMS.
 Men and women are equally affected by PLMS; children may develop it as well.
 This disorder is most common in people over the age of 65, although one may develop it at any age.

 People who suffer from PLMS often complain of difficulty falling asleep or staying asleep due to the limb movements they experience.
 Chronic disruption of sleep can lead to daytime sleepiness, irritability or general changes in mood.
 The characteristic movements associated with PLMS usually occur in the legs, but less commonly can occur in the arms as well.
 These rhythmic movements usually consist of involuntary extension of the big toe and then progress to an upward bending of the knee, ankle or hip.
 The symptomatic limb movements will usually persist over a certain interval, lasting from a few minutes up to several hours.
 Within these events, the leg movements will occur about 5 – 90 seconds apart and last from .5 seconds to 10 seconds.
 Sufferers of PLMS may also experience some of the same symptoms of RLS like burning, tingling sensations or general discomfort in their legs when they lay down to rest.
 Not everyone who has PLMS has RLS; however, about 80% of people who suffer from RLS also suffer from PLMS.